Inedo/inedo-docs/BuildMaster/integrations/teams.md

 ### Microsoft Teams Message JSON {#teams-message-json}

-Teams' message Json is more complex because they use [Cards](https://docs.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/cards/cards-reference) and therefore can be tedious to configure.
+Teams' message JSON is more complex because they use [Cards](https://docs.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/cards/cards-reference) and therefore can be tedious to configure.
 Visit [Microsoft's connectors documentation page]( https://docs.microsoft.com/en-us/outlook/actionable-messages/send-via-connectors) to get some sample syntax, or just test your Teams webhook by copy/pasting this sample syntax we created:

 ```
 {